heybenji/nationbuilder-scrolling-sections/README.md

 Example files and documentation for implementing immersive scrolling pages in NationBuilder.

+## Implementing the theme changes

+1. Upload the files in the _theme-files_ folder to your theme.
+2. Modify your theme's existing files in the _theme-modifications_ folder according to the instructions in each file.

 Once you've put the files in place, and modified _nav.html and layout.html in your template according to the instructions, you can create your very own immersive scrolling page.

 ## Creating a scrolling page in NationBuilder